cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-20-BruteRatel3.md

 }
 ```

-This command is opening a litening for incoming connection on the specified port.
+This command is opening a socket litening for incoming connection on the specified port.
-Here, I ordered the malware to listen from incocoming connection on the 80 port and just poped a firefox on 127.0.0.1:80 as a POC.
+Here, I ordered the malware to listen from incoming connection on the 80 port and just poped a firefox on 127.0.0.1:80 as a POC.

 **I. Fetching the order**